 In total, 117 rectangular plots were set up, each with an area of 500 m2 in the areas where the commercial stand model or forest plantations have been established.
-In this monitoring and verification period, although the passive natural regeneration stand model was considered, it will not be quantified due to the low development that has been identified through satellite images, assuming for this and for this verification, a conservative position regarding carbon removal derived from this stand or model.
+In this monitoring and verification period, although the passive natural regeneration stand model was considered, it will not be quantified due to the low development that has been identified through satellite images, assuming for this Strata and this verification, a conservative position regarding carbon removal derived from this stand or Strata model.

-In the present monitoring period, only the plots of the low, steady and middle strata that dominated the plantations of the project considered.
+In the present monitoring period, only the plots of the low, steady, and middle strata that dominated the plantations of the Redentoristas project was considered.
 In this way and according to the previous table, the minimum sample size established by the methodology is met.

-To estimate the uncertainty of the calculations, the procedure of the methodological tool AR-TOOL14 V04.2, Estimation of carbon stocks and change in carbon stocks of trees
+To estimate the uncertainty of the calculations, the procedure of the methodological tool AR-TOOL14 V04.2, Estimation of carbon stocks and change in carbon stocks of trees and shrubs in A/R CDM project activities, section 3 Definition and Notation, paragraph 6 Uncertainty:

+Uncertainty: Uncertainty - is in the mean value of an estimated parameter equal to the estimated standard error of the mean expanded at a 90 per cent confidence level divided by the mean value, expressed as a percentage.

+Also, the tool in appendix 2 establishes the values to be discounted when the uncertainty in the data exceeds 10%.
+The result applied to the previous procedures is presented in the following table.

 Table 22.
-Result of carbon estimates (tCO2ha-1) in aerial and underground deposits by plot and Estrata.
+Result of carbon estimates (tCO2ha-1) in aboveground and belowground pools by plot and Strata.